rnz1234/RelativeAgeEstimationUsingFaceImages2025a/README.md

 Ep3 Pipeline - implementing the "Differential Age Estimation" paper - final outcome of the research.

+This project implements the age estimation scheme described in the paper.
+Current best result: MAE=2.45 for Morph2

+See E2ePipeline3/README.md for more details.

 ## Other Contents (Developed During Research)

 Currently: